Ocean Conservancy offers a variety of internships throughout the year to help train the next generation of ocean conservationists.

 Primary Responsibilities: Ocean Conservancy is looking for a creative individual who is eager to help grow a passionate community of online activists in an effort to reduce the amount of ocean trash impacting the world today.
 This person must be willing to take initiative and work hard for the sake of a healthy ocean by working on projects related to digital engagement.
 While working with Ocean Conservancy they will learn to strategically use social media, visual communication projects, email campaigns, and other outlets to help save marine wildlife like sea turtles, blue whales and sea otters.
 Depending on skill level and interest, this person may also be able to do some blogging, video shooting, editing, or digital graphics work.

 Required Qualifications: Candidates must have completed at least two years of college and should be working toward a degree in marketing, communications, or a related field.
 If you don’t fit this profile but you think you’d be a perfect fit for the internship based on passion and experience, we welcome you to apply.
 Position includes a commuting stipend, ability to learn from a team of impassioned and motivated digital marketing experts, and the chance to get first-hand experience from a leading nonprofit.

 To apply, please send a resume and short personal statement to Sara Thomas at email@example.com

-Ocean Conservancy is accepting applications on a rolling basis for spring, summer and fall internships for the following teams based in Washington, DC: Government Relations, Media Affairs and Digital Media.
+Ocean Conservancy is accepting applications on a rolling basis for spring, summer and fall internships for the Government Relations team based in Washington, DC.
 Applicants should be currently enrolled undergraduate or graduate students, or recent graduates.
 All internships are unpaid, with the opportunity for travel stipends and academic credit.
 Accepted candidates must make a minimum commitment of 20 hours a week.
 To apply, please submit a statement of interest, a resume, and three references to the following: